Commission Selects Design For Town's Permanent Sandy Hook Memorial

 A question and answer portion was included at the end of each designer’s presentation.
 There was also a time for public participation at the end of the meeting.

 The SHPMC’s special meeting on July 30 gave each of its commission and Advisory Panel members the opportunity to give positive and negative feedback on the top three designs that were currently in the running.

 They started off with the design labeled SH37, which was created by Daniel Affleck and Ben Waldo of SWA Group, based out of San Francisco, Calif.

 Many members expressed that they were impressed with the thorough work that was put into Mr Affleck and Mr Waldo’s presentation, saying it made them even more confident in their ability to bring their design to fruition.

-Those who previously had concerns for specific design elements said they appreciated the designers' ability to show flexibility by taking the commission's recommendations and modifying their design.
+Those that previously had concerns for specific design elements said they appreciated the designers’ ability to show flexibility by taking the commission’s recommendations and modifying their design.

 “For me, I was very much relieved when I saw the revised proposal,” SHPMC chairman Dan Krauss said.
 “I really liked it.”